sunmachine/my-jenkins/README.md

 `docker exec -it <container-id> bash` to access the shell.
 (Not the same as SSH).

+Remember that `DOCKER_HOST: tcp://host.docker.internal:2375` must be set to access host network.

 ## References

 * [Something on StackOverflow][1]